ana-chenoweth/circular-list/README.md

 A circular list is a type of list where the last element points back to the first, forming a continuous loop.
 This version supports both forward and backward traversal.

 ---
+This is an example of how to use the CircularList class, with the problem of the **Josephus** .
 <img src="img/example-use.gif" width="800px" />

 ## Results